Ecarthub/xnexustools/README.txt

 to run the XNexusTools.py
 python3 XNexusTools.py

-keep in mind that you want to run this code please follow my license.
+keep in mind if you want to run this program, please follow the license regulation.

 I hope you like it, if you don't mind you can donate to me.
 If you want contact me at srobincarl@gmail.com.
 This is for my tuition.